The Refrigeration Cycle is a simple but amazingly clever and useful process.

 5. The Refrigerant.

-You may have noticed that in this very brief and simplified introduction to the components, that we have already talked about the refrigerant being a GAS, VAPOUR and a LIQUID.
+You may have noticed that in this very brief and simplified introduction to the components, that we have already talked about the refrigerant being a GAS, a VAPOUR and a LIQUID.
 It is this changing of state within the refrigerant that produces the refrigeration effect, and is the main principle of the refrigeration cycle – more on this a bit later.

 Here are some examples of these components and what they look like: